 Immediately after Pearl Harbor, the National Archives made extensive plans to protect the nation’s records against the threats of war.
 The National Archives Building, which was considered the most bomb-resistant building in Washington, was divided into four areas classified according to their levels of security.

 The Bill of Rights, which was on display in the exhibition hall, was replaced with a facsimile.
 It was moved with other constitutional amendments, treaties, and public laws into the safest areas of the building.
-The Archives built boxes for these valuable documents and prepared for their removal should they need to be evacuated from the building.
+The National Archives built boxes for these valuable documents and prepared for their removal should they need to be evacuated from the building.

 In total, 14,578 cubic feet of records were moved following the Pearl Harbor attack.